eavpsp/cbr_decomp/README.md

 Test Folder:
 ---

-Contains tools used in the Super Mario Sunshine C Kit Used to inject code into CBR for debugging and testing
+Contains tools to inject code into Chibi-Robo via Gecko Codes for debugging and testing

 Includes header files and functions that can be changed! happy modding :)

 Usage:
 buildCBR.bat nameOfScript.c
-After compiling and linking, the gecko code with be added to your clipboard.
+After compiling and linking, the gecko code will be added to your clipboard.
 Paste the code into dolphin!